|

 elegantulum

 This very rare Chinese species sits here purely by virtue of alphabetical order - it is not a snakebark!
 However, it is a very beautiful small tree of great elegance, as the name suggests!
 The rich green leaves are flushed with bronze on opening and give lovely yellow and orange autumn colours.
 The stems are a bright green and noticeable in winter.
-Sold out |
+We rarely propagate this one. |

 |